VonHeikemen/devlog/content/tools/build-your-first-lua-config-for-neovim.md

 ## The entry point

-First things first, we need to create a configuration file.
+First things first, we need to create a configuration file, the famous `init.lua`.
 And where that might be?
 Well, it depends on your operating system and also your environment variables.
 I can tell you a way of creating it using Neovim, that way we don't have to worry about those details.

 > Fun fact: Some articles online call the configuration file `vimrc`.
 That is the name it has in Vim.

-For this task we won't be using lua, we'll use language created specifically for Vim: vimscript.
+For this task we won't be using lua, we'll use the language created specifically for Vim: vimscript.

 Let's open Neovim and execute this command.